omgmog/omgmog.github.com/_posts/2011-03-11-javascript-function-to-group-repeated-values-of-an-array-with-totals.md

 layout: post
 title: Javascript function to group repeated values of an array with totals
 tags: ["javascript", "jquery", "geekery", "software", "projects", "blog"]
+redirect_from:
+ - /post/3798198267/
 ---

-Something that took a little while to pull of well while working on the [JS challenge this week]({% post_url 2011-03-07-3707266857 %}), thought I'd throw it up here as it has its uses practically for grouping like array values with totals:
+Something that took a little while to pull of well while working on the [JS challenge this week]({% post_url 2011-03-07-js-challenge-070311 %}), thought I'd throw it up here as it has its uses practically for grouping like array values with totals:

 <!-- more -->